What is the Town doing to manage the threat of wildfires?

 The Town has a FireSmart program to help manage and mitigate the threat of wildfire.
 FireSmart uses preventative measures to reduce wildfire threat to Albertans and their communities while balancing the benefits of wildfire on the landscape.
-FireSmart thinning has taken place in numerous locations around Canmore in the past number of years, please click on the map to see where FireSmart burning has been done in Town.
+FireSmart thinning has taken place in numerous locations around Canmore in the past number of years, please see the map below to see where FireSmart burning has been done in Town, as of April 2020.

 The updated pdf Wildfire Mitigation Strategy (3.45 MB) provides a road map for FireSmart activities for the town 2018 - 2022 and includes an updated hazard assessment, wildland fuel type, wildfire behaviour potential maps, vegetation management options and twelve recommendations for each of the seven FireSmart disciplines (vegetation management, development, public education, legislation, inter-agency cooperation, cross-training, and emergency planning).

 In addition to the Wildfire Mitigation Strategy, a tactical wildfire preparedness guide has been produced for firefighters.

 Canmore Fire Rescue has received a provincial grant to further our fuel reduction work, and access to deployable sprinkler lines to help protect community assets.

 Preparing your home and yard as recommended can help your home survive a wildfire.

 - Consider changing your roofing material to non-combustible options such as metal, asphalt, clay, or composite rubber tiles to lower your home's risk.
 Your roof is one of the most susceptible areas of your home to fire spreading.
 As of March 2018, all roofs new and repaired roofs in Canmore are to be constructed out of materials with a minimum Class B fire rating.

 - Regularly remove debris from your gutters as sparks and embers can easily ignite these dry materials.